travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

 ![A valley swallowed by distance below, Veliki Kuk above.](/assets/images/trips/zlijeb/zlijeb-5.jpg)

 The famous "Instagram bench" was occupied by hikers less interested in the abyss and more focused on their iQOS devices and probably social media metrics.
-It was a classic Goodhart's Law scenario.
-When a scenic spot becomes a target for a photo, the actual appreciation of nature is sacrificed for the metric of the "like".
+It was a classic Goodhart's Law scenario, when a scenic spot becomes a target for a photo, the actual appreciation of nature is sacrificed for the metric of the "like".

 Nearby, a squirrel feeder was covered in inscriptions.
 Among them, we found the familiar "Rulof, Lucy", a name we've encountered as graffiti across the urban landscape of Sarajevo.